Celebration of Mexican political anniversaries in 2010: Reflection

 Considering the Mexican Bicentennial as a positive event is not correct from the perspective of some people.
 Mexico is first of all experiencing a drug war that" has taken more than 28,000 lives" within the last four years.
 For this reason, several bicentennial celebrations, particularly around the Mexican-U.S. border, have been canceled due to safety concerns.
 Other people criticize the fact of spending tens of millions of dollars that should "be better spent on schools, health care and other pressing social needs" the country has.

 In fact, La Prensa interviewed several people who spoke about the "celebrations in an uninhabited nation" due to the fear and insecurity existing in a lot of northern and central villages in Mexico.
 The author also criticized that the bicentennial celebrations did not achieve what the country really needs: respect of the law and authority, the honest payment of taxes by the population and their general commitment to the nation.

-Even if there are some criticisms about the Mexican's Bicentennial celebrations, some other people who were interviewed by La Prensa think that this event creates a "sense of unity" at a time where Mexicans are "living difficult times".
+Even if there are some criticisms about the Mexican's Bicentennial celebrations, some other people who were interviewed by La Prensa think that this event creates a "sense of unity" at a time when Mexicans are "living difficult times".
 They say that Mexicans precisely need these kinds of celebrations to "confront the problems" they are facing, and to come together.

 Government authorities reported the assistance of over a million people that attended the celebrations due on 15 September in Paseo de la Reforma and Historic center.
 There were no incidents reported in all the different stages where shows were presented.
 Marcelo Ebrad thanked all public servants for their participation.
 There were no injuries and only 9 persons were arrested for carrying weapons, weed and sharp objects.

 The Secretariat of Public Education (SEP) discussed the possibility of creating a Museum for the Bicentennial.

 The National Council for Culture and the Arts known as Conaculta, had been evaluating alternatives to see what to do with all the production of both the parade that took place along Paseo de la Reforma, and the show that was due in the Zocalo on 15 September.